-Making Music volunteer Martin Jones – an experienced composer and arranger of music for amateur ensembles – gives us his top tips for success.
+Making Music volunteer Martin Jones – an experienced composer and arranger of music for leisure-time ensembles – gives us his top tips for success.

 This guide is aimed at music directors, music teachers and others who want, or need, to arrange existing music for a particular ensemble.

 It assumes a basic knowledge of the instruments and voices involved and of music theory (harmony, rhythm, form).
 Inevitably the topic is too vast to cover fully in a guide of this nature, but we hope these basic considerations will provide a useful start.
 References for further reading are given at the end.

 - Choosing your piece

 - Presenting scores and parts well